-Teachers report on English, Mathematics, History and Social Sciences, Technologies, Health and Specialist Areas.
+Classroom Teachers report on English, Mathematics, History and Social Sciences, Technologies and Health.

-Any student who receives an A or D grade in HaSS, Health or Technologies will receive an individual comment for that area.
+Any student who receives a D/E grade in HaSS, Health or Technologies will receive an individual comment for that area.

 - Children may undertake a variety of specialist areas across the year according to the school’s specialist rotation.